tmspnn/ezt/README.md

 export default itemComponent;
 ```

-The `init` method is used to define the client side behavior of components. `data` is the data object passed to the component, `el` is the DOM element of the component, and refs is the reference to the DOM elements with `data-ref` attributes.
+The `init` method is used to define the client side behavior of components. `data` is the data object passed to the component, `el` is the DOM element of the component, and refs is the reference to the DOM elements with attribute `data-ref`.

 When rerendering, DOM manipulation is still needed, so libraries like `jQuery` or `DOM7` are recommended.